yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 > ❗️ Deprecation
 >
-> The `startCheckout` method has been deprecated since iOS SDK version 2.4.
+> The `startCheckout` method has been deprecated in recent iOS SDK versions.

 ```swift
 protocol YunoPaymentDelegate: AnyObject {